By Steven Marx

 One of the national hotel powerhouses placed banners in its hotel lobbies touting local brews on tap, conveying the idea of authenticity.
 But what good is this promotion if the staff has never tried the offerings or has no knowledge of them?
 Does affixing reclaimed wood to walls and displaying a map with a red dot indicating, “You are here,” translate as local?
 How do consumers feel when the front-desk receptionist can only recommend the national-chain coffeehouse down the street?
 The jury is still out.

-With the advent of third-party booking engines, nonbranded hotels are easier to find than ever and consumers are interpreting authenticity.
+The imitation game With the advent of third-party booking engines, nonbranded hotels are easier to find than ever and consumers are interpreting authenticity.
 National brands don’t always hold the same cache as they once enjoyed.
 Don’t get this wrong, however: The big brands are continuing to exercise their muscle by growing more rapidly than ever, but they are seeing competition from nonbranded offerings.
 With the right mix of branding and strategy, nonbrands can steal market share.

 National brands are taking note and trying to think of ways to make their hotels more relevant and appealing to today’s finicky travelers.
 Many are rolling out their own solution to the “nonbrand,” called the “soft brand.”
 Autograph by Marriott, Curio by Hilton, Unbound by Hyatt and Ascend by Choice are just a few examples.

 Many travelers as reaping the benefits of loyalty points, recognition and standards while staying somewhere they perceive as somewhat unique.
 Some consumers and hotel owners are experiencing “brand creep” with soft brands and are not loyal.
 Many travelers are embracing “one-off” hotels that have become mini-chains, such as Standard, Viceroy, Ace and Freehand.
 These are becoming household names to many as they expand into multiple markets.